-I love this shot below, titled “Waiting on a Ride.”
+I love this shot above.
 I don’t say that of all my photos.
 But I adore the contrast between the sleek metallic, modernistic surface of the subway car and the fellow’s ragged, lived-in denim jacket.
 I also like his determined set of jaw, an urban workaday warrior.
 (I’m projecting—for all I know he could be from West Virginia, like the guy snapping the shot.)

 My goal now (for the entertainment of my paltry 300-odd followers and myself), is to see if I can get a photo featured by ‘minimal_streetphoto’.
 And vault my hobbyist street photos into the cumulo-nimbus of the Instagram-osphere.